-- The programme offers a broad multidisciplinary business training with a good balance between a practice-as-orientation and science-as-foundation approach.
-Throughout the programme, students with a professional bachelor's degree come into contact with various management domains and acquire academic skills.
-In this way, students are prepared to the master of Business Administration in which they can specialise within one management domain. - The bridging programme tries to stimulate the critical reflection, independent study ability and scientific creativity of students.
-Students appreciate the broad training they receive within the bridging programme, the logical structure of the programme and the supportive guidance that students can call upon. - In addition to the various monitorates and guided self-study sessions, students can take part in a refresher course of mathematics before the start of the bridging programme. - Evaluation in the programme is characterized by a variety of evaluation forms and a high degree of transparency (e.g. via test exams, sample exams, debriefing and feedback). - The programme strongly focuses on activating forms of learning supported by educational technology with the aim of supporting students in acquiring progressive insights into the learning content.
+- The programme offers a multidisciplinary business training with a good balance between a practice-asorientation and science-as-foundation approach. - The master's programme is logically structured and offers a choice of different tracks.
+Furthermore the elective courses allow students to further deepen or broaden their knowledge - Within the programme, attention is paid to the international dimension by encouraging and facilitating students to gain an international and multicultural study experience.
+The international dimension is very important in both education and research. - Evaluation in the programme is characterized by a variety of evaluation forms and a high degree of transparency (e.g. via test exams, sample exams, debriefing and feedback). - The programme strongly focuses on activating forms of learning supported by educational technology with the aim of supporting students in acquiring progressive insights into the learning content.
 This is done in combination with active monitoring of study results.